-The charges levied by Greater Wellington in relation to plan or Policy Statement changes are set out in Table 3.7.
+The charges levied by the Council in relation to plan or Policy Statement changes are set out in Table 7.
 The charges exclude GST.

-Table 3.7: Application charges for the preparation or change of a regional plan or the Regional Policy Statement
+Table 7: Application charges for the preparation or change of a regional plan or the Regional Policy Statement